Marina Cortês

 Generative models (AI): a selection of key developments — 2023

-I am part of a discussion collective of intellectuals brought together by Silicon Valley tech companies, jointly with companies in academic and scientific publishing.
-The discussion group is simply a town hall where members from very distinct academic and technological backgrounds can bring up and discuss any developments in technology, science or industry.
+I am part of a discussion collective of intellectuals brought together by Silicon-Valley tech companies, jointly with companies in academic and scientific publishing.
+The discussion group is simply a town hall where members from very distinct academic and technological backgrounds can bring up, and discuss any developments in technology, science or industry.

-Here is a step by step itemisation of the developments ordered by date.
+Below is a step by step itemisation of the developments ordered by date.
 They contain the sources I found the most useful, as 2023 unfolded and development of the generative (large language) models were rolled out.

 January 20th, 2023